samdelacruz/KataCountIslands/README.md

-# TypeScript Kata Starter
+# TypeScript Kata Islands

-A TypeScript + Jest starter project for Katas.
+A TypeScript + Jest kata for counting islands in a 2d array.